Visit The Grace

 Accessibility

-The Grace Museum is fully accessible for our physically challenged visitors.
-There is a wheelchair ramp on the North 1st Street side of the Museum for access to the building, an elevator for access to all floors, and wheelchair accessible restrooms.
-In addition, there is a wheelchair available for visitor use upon request.
+The Grace Museum is fully accessible for our mobility impaired visitors.
+There is a wheelchair ramp on the North 1st Street side of the Museum for access to the building, an elevator for access to all floors, and wheelchair-accessible restrooms.
+In addition, there is a wheelchair available for visitor use upon request at the Lobby Desk.
+Noise-cancelling headphones are also available upon request at our Spark desk located on the 2nd floor.

 Parking